kyma-project/btp-manager/docs/user/02-10-usage.md

 ## Deploy an SAP BTP service in your Kyma cluster

-After successfully installing your Secret, you can create a Service Instance and a Service Binding.
+After successfully installing your Secret, you can create a ServiceInstance and a ServiceBinding.

 > **NOTE:** This section provides a real example with the real `auditlog-api` service.
 Use your real Secret to successfully complete the procedure.

-1. To create a Service Instance, run the following script:
+1. To create a ServiceInstance, run the following script:

     ```yaml
     kubectl create -f - <<EOF